Reviews You Can Rely On

 Credit: Jason Peters

-Our next two tests rated and ranked the Adventurer 3 when it came to dimensional accuracy and overhanging geometry.
-For dimensional accuracy, we printed out a model that a nickel should fit in perfectly.
-The PLA version is close, though the nickel will fall out if you shake the print.
+When it came to dimensional accuracy, the Adventurer 3 printed a PLA model nearly the right size to hold a nickel.
 The ABS version has plenty of visible gaps but will just barely hold the coin in place when you pick it up.
-The overhanging test uses steeper and steeper overhangs, with the scores primarily being determined by the surface finish of the underside of each overhang.
-The Adventurer 3 impressed with the PLA version, with all but the steepest two overhangs coming out essentially perfect.
-However, the ABS version did have some warping and drooped on the steeper angles.
+The overhanging test uses steeper and steeper overhangs, and the Adventurer 3 impressed with the PLA version.
+All but the steepest two overhangs came out essentially perfect.
+The ABS version had some warping and drooping on the steeper angles.
 There was also a considerably worse finish on the underside with this version.

 flashforge adventurer 3 - the underside of the steepest overhangs didn't look great.